mirage/mirage-www/tmpl/wiki/install.md

 }}

 The installation has the UNIX and Xen custom runtimes, if appropriate for the build platform.
 You require 64-bit Linux to compile up Xen binaries (32-bit will not work).

+!!IDE integration

+!!!Emacs

+Mirage comes with a slightly modified version of the `caml-mode` to dispay type information.
+In order to install it, you can run

+{{
+make install-el
+}}

+!!!Vim

+You will the latest version [ocaml-annot](https://github.com/avsm/ocaml-annot) (>= 0.9.1), to be able to display type information for your Mirage projects.